elunna/nerfhack-changelog/README.md

 * leprechauns do not stash gold in the ground after stealing it (reverted from 3.7)
 * lizards appear with slightly less frequency
 * ki-rin get shock, sleep, cold, and poison resistance (xnh)
-* long worms have thick skin
+* long worms have thick skin, 7 speed
-* long worms get -5AC, four 1d10 bites, and accurate behavior.
+* long worms get -5AC, a 2d10 bite attack, and accurate behavior
+* long worm segments have lower chance to be cut
 * lords and princes never get negative weapons or armor (xnh)
 * lieutenants are considered lords (xnh)
 * master liches and arch-liches can see invisible (FIQ)
 * mastodon is now huge; strengthened butt attacks from 4d8 to 4d16; increased difficulty
 * mastodon gets a hug attack and can berserk (Evil)
 * giant mimics, large mimics, and killer mimics are higher level and difficulty
-* mimics take the form of strange objects much less often.
+* mimics take the form of strange objects much less often
 * mind flayers are bright magenta
 * mind flayer attacks can make hero forget skills (Evil)
-* mind flayer psychic blasts do more damage; if telepathic they can stun the target.
+* mind flayer psychic blasts do more damage; if telepathic they can stun the target
 * minotaurs resist death magic (SLASHEM)
 * minotaurs have a thick hide, have flanking, and berserk
 * minotaurs carry wands of digging less often
-* all molds can generate in small groups.
+* all molds can generate in small groups
 * molds and fungus can grow on corpses (SLASHEM/xnh)
 * monkeys get a small head start after they steal an item (xnh)
 * mordor orcs can spawn with orcish boots